Worgav Principalities and Powers

 All player characters and non-player characters grow through accumulated experience, gaining power in combat, mechanics, philosophy, chemistry, engineering, history, theology, and the arcane arts.
 All spirits originated as individual souls — born, lived, trained, and now carried forward.
 Every conflict is unique.
 Every Champion is a leader in development.

 Experience is reflected not just statistically but through the node lattice.
 Successful resonance strengthens a Champion’s nodes; dissonance weakens or reconfigures them.
 Over many sessions, Champions evolve spiritually — the feedback loop between roll outcomes and node harmony is a core element of long-term play.
-The primary purpose of the character logs is totally the dice rolls for every action taken and the dice roll.
+The primary purpose of the character logs is to record the dice roll for every action taken.
+Each roll should also record the actor, action, Codex node or totem, target, and object, person, place, or unit used.
 The character gains 10 points for every P, 1 point for every N, and the numerical value for each roll.

 A running tally of experience points must be maintained until the encounter concludes.
 Experience can be used to increase skill levels.
 New skills cannot be created from experience; training schools with a minimum one-year term are necessary to learn new skills.
 Upon acceptance to the school, it is competitive but offers immediate results for the character who successfully enrolls.
 This generates one level 0 new skill.
 Upon successful graduation from the school, the new skill is increased to level 1.
 Additionally, the character gains life experiences during his/her studies at the academy, training school, or university.